Recovering the Lost World,

 "I saw ... in the lightning flash, the dire wrath of the Moon."
 The author here jumps to the climax of the event, the delivery of the plasmoid lightning bolt of Jupiter on July 25th.
 Before July 25th (Gregorian), Europe and Asia had seen the bolt approaching from Jupiter for days.
 The bolt had passed directly by Earth on the day side, but only Mesoamerica had witnessed it at full size.
 On the 25th of July (August 1, Julian) the bolt was seen approaching Venus and the Sun.

-I have previously proposed that the plasmoid would have had a diameter of perhaps 1.5 million miles.
+I have previously proposed that the plasmoid would have had a diameter of perhaps 1.5 million miles (2.4 million km).
 That is twice the diameter of the Sun.
 The plasmoid would have engulfed the Sun.
-At an estimated length of 15 million miles, the flash of the contact might have lasted 9 hours.
-It must have been seen all around the horizon, and the Moon would have lit up spectacularly.
-This describes the concluding event.
+At an estimated length of 15 million miles, the flash of the first contact might have lasted 9 hours.
+The Popol Vuh suggests that additional smaller plasmoid bolts continued to arrive from Jupiter for four days.

 "For long fire-flames rebelled against the Sun;